Green mung dal payasam (Paruppu payasam)

-Today is Pongal, also called as Sankranti, Lohri and Bihu in different parts of India, a significant festival in our culture, the end of the harvest for rice, grain, sugarcane and turmeric.
-This holiday is celebrated all across the nation with pujas "prayers" to the Sun God for the abundance of crops.
-The word Pongal literally means "boil, or overflow" and the dishes that are prepared are made in this manner, slow cooked and loaded with jaggery, or unrefined sugar.
-The essence of this dish is to cook the beans and other ingredients over a long period of time, about 2 hours in this case, this allows the flavors to come together in a sweet and delicious dessert.
+Today is Pongal, also called Sankranti, Lohri and Bihu, in different parts of India, a significant festival in our culture, the end of the harvest for rice, grain, sugarcane and turmeric.
+This holiday is celebrated nationwide with pujas, "prayers" to the Sun God for the abundance of crops.
+The word Pongal literally means "boil or overflow", and the prepared dishes are made in this manner, slow-cooked and loaded with jaggery or unrefined sugar.
+The essence of this dish is to cook the beans and other ingredients over a long period of time, about 2 hours in this case; this allows the flavours to come together in a sweet and delicious dessert.

 Ingredients: